If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.

-Although all tattoo and piercing parlors are regulated by the state and the government, this doesn’t mean they’re all good.
+Although all tattoo and piercing parlors regulates by the state and the government, this doesn’t mean they’re all good.
 Some may not follow the right hygiene standards, which could put your health at risk.

 Before you get set on going to a particular establishment, it’s always wise to visit first, check out their hygiene practices, and make sure the piercers or tattoo artists are responsible.

 Here’s A Quick List Of The Things You Should Look For In A Reputable Tattoo Or Piercing Parlor:

 - If you’re getting a tattoo, ask where they get their ink from and make sure their supplier is adhering to FDA guidelines.